Chris Walley (actor): Career

 Prior to commencing third level education, Walley had auditioned for and won a role in an independent Irish film, set to be based and filmed locally in Cork.
 The resulting film, The Young Offenders, written and directed by Peter Foott, became the fastest Irish film to break the €1 million mark at the Irish box office in 2016.
 For his role as Jock, Walley was nominated for numerous awards, including the IFTA for Best Supporting Actor.
 With the popularity of the film, on 9 May 2017, it was confirmed that a six-episode television programme, based on the film with the same name, had been ordered by RTÉ.
 The first series began broadcasting on 1 February 2018, broadcast by RTÉ Two in Ireland and airing through the online television service BBC Three.
 With a popular and high reception, the series was recommissioned for a second series, the projected release date was not disclosed.
 For his role in the television series, Walley was awarded the IFTA for Best Male Performance - Television.

 In 2018, Walley was cast alongside Aidan Turner in a revival of Martin McDonagh's play The Lieutenant of Inishmore, which opened at the Noël Coward Theatre in June of that year.
 For his performance, Walley received exceptional reviews, with Time Out London writing, "in a uniformly strong cast, special praise should go to Walley.
 A virtual newcomer, he is excruciatingly brilliant as the mullet-clad Davey, who meets each new indignity heaped upon him with an impressive mix of resignation and hysteria", Broadway World saying that, "you would never be able to guess this is his West End debut", and The New York Times stating, "Chris Walley ... effortlessly conveys the illogical logic and perverse mundanity of the dialogue".
 For this performance Walley was nominated for the Evening Standard Emerging Talent Award, and was selected as a BAFTA Breakthrough Brit, an initiative established by the British Academy of Film and Television Awards to foster the talents of up-and-coming members of the arts world by offering them mentorship for a year.

+Personal life

+Walley currently lives in London but he would go back to Ireland "as much as [he] can".
+He is close friends with fellow actor and Cork-native Éanna Hardwicke, having known one another through performing in youth theatres in their teens.
+He has named Gary Oldman, Peter O’Toole, and Richard Harris as his favourite actors.